thomasht86/mlflow-workshop/README.md

 ## Set up environment
 This is a guide to help you set up your development environment if you want follow the demo on your own computer.
 (And use MLFlow for your own projects afterwards).

-1. Install Windows Subsystem for Linux (WSL).

-    Follow [this](https://docs.microsoft.com/en-us/windows/wsl/install-win10) tutorial to install WSL on Windows 10.

-2. Clone the workshop repository.
+1. Clone the workshop repository.

     ```git clone https://github.com/thomasht86/mlflow-workshop.git```

-3. Create conda environment.
+2. Create conda environment.

-    Run ```conda env create -f condaenv.yml``` from the project root directory in a WSL terminal.
+    Run ```conda env create -f condaenv.yml``` from the project root directory in a Anaconda prompt.
     This will create a conda environment with the necessary packages installed.

-4. Activate conda environment.
+3. Activate conda environment.

-    Run ```conda activate mlflowenv``` in WSL terminal.
+    Run ```conda activate mlflowenv``` in Anaconda prompt.
 This will activate the newly created environment.

-5. Start jupyter notebook server with the active environment.
+4. Start jupyter notebook server with the active environment.

-    Run ```jupyter notebook``` in WSL terminal.
-The jupter server is now available at ```localhost:8888``` in your browser.
+    Run ```jupyter notebook``` in Anaconda prompt.
+The jupyter server is now available at ```localhost:8888``` in your browser.

+5. Start mlflow tracking server with the active environment.

+    Run ```mlflow ui``` in Anaconda prompt.
+The mlflow server is now available at ```localhost:5000``` in your browser.